sagemath/trac_to_gh/Issue 7338.md

 # Issue 7338: Singular fails to build on cygwin

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7338

 Original creator: mhansen